 A Chrome extension that helps you be more intentional about how you spend your time online.

 I've found it to be ridiculously effective at cutting down the time I get distracted by sites like YouTube and Reddit and helping me spend my time well.

 A collection of apps to help me practice guitar, singing, and ear training.

 An online course and community to help tech interns succeed at their internships.
 In the course, I share the most important things I learned from interning at Facebook, Twilio, HackNY, and Google and from talking to former interns and intern managers across the industry.

-A Chrome extension that automatically keeps track of how you spend your time online so you can feel bad about yourself after browsing Reddit for five hours straight.
-In 2016, I accepted a purchase offer when the extension had 70,000 users, but ended up reporting the extension for abuse when I noticed the new owner was injecting affiliate links.
-I've since uploaded a clean copy.
+A Chrome extension that automatically keeps track of how you spend your time online so you'll know when you browse Reddit for five hours straight.
+In 2016, I sold Web Timer when it had 70,000 users, but the new owner began injecting affiliate links and abusing the extension.
+I reported the extension to Google, and when it was taken down (RIP), I uploaded a clean copy.